-However, I have seen what happens when there is little interaction between the trusted advisor and the data coming from a farm management system.
+The catch?
 Clients might not be telling their CPAs or bankers that they have an FMS in place, and there are lost opportunities for the grower and advisor.

-Share FMS data and harvest success in 2022
+Share FMS data and production success

-Set yourself up for success in 2022 by building that relationship.
+Set yourself up for success by building that relationship.
 If you are a grower, does your CPA know you use an FMS?
 Do you share data with the CPA to get the best advice possible?

 If you are a CPA, do you ask your farming clients if they use an FMS?
 Do you talk about the possible data streams you can use?
 Are you seizing the opportunity to deliver greater value and deepen client relationships?

 There are challenges on the horizon in farming.
 Rising costs, reductions in availability of inputs, and labor shortages are all real problems with real impacts.
 Now is the time to share the data an FMS provides to make improved decisions.